Light Asparagus Broth

-Brush a small baking dish (about 250 ml or approximately 1 cup) with a little oil.
-Pour in egg mixture.
-Place baking dish in a roasting pan and add enough hot water to pan to come 1-2 cm (approximately 1/2 - 3/4 inch) up sides of baking dish.
-Bake in preheated oven at 150°C (fan not recommended, gas mark 1-2) (approximately 300°F) until custard has set but is still jiggly in center, about 40 minutes.
+Brush a small baking dish (about 1 cup) with a little oil.
+Pour in the egg mixture.
+Place baking dish in a roasting pan and add enough hot water to the pan to come approximately 1/2 - 3/4 inch up sides of the baking dish.
+Bake in a preheated oven at 300°F until the custard has set but is still jiggly in the center, about 40 minutes.

-Meanwhile, combine chicken broth with 500 ml (approximately 2 cups) water in a pot.
+Meanwhile, combine chicken broth with approximately 2 cups of water in a pot.
 Rinse and dry asparagus, then trim woody ends and peel outer layer of stalks.
 Add asparagus trimmings to the broth.
 Bring to a boil, then simmer over medium heat for 10 minutes.
-Remove pot from heat and let stand to allow flavor to develop, about 30 minutes.
+Remove pot from heat and let stand to allow the flavor to develop, about 30 minutes.

 Remove baking dish from the water bath; let cool on a rack until custard feels firm to the touch.

 Meanwhile, slice off tips from 12 asparagus stalks.
 (Reserve remaining asparagus for another use, such as in a salad.)